 What was the last wellness initiative and how did it go?

 If you did something in the past that employees seemed to enjoy, got good feedback or had a high participation rate, then you might want to do something similar.
-Of course, you don’t want to do the exact same thing but re-use elements that got the best feedback.
-For example, if you had an “awards ceremony” after a month-long fitness challenge that people seemed to really enjoy, do an awards ceremony again but do a different wellness challenge.
-If your last wellness program didn’t do as well as you hoped, it’s a great opportunity to totally change it up this year!
+You don’t want to repeat the exact same thing, but you can reuse the elements that received the best feedback.
+If your last wellness program didn’t do as well as you hoped, it’s a great opportunity to change it up this year.

-It’s important to ask for feedback at the end of your program or at the end of the year if you run wellness programs for the entire year.
-You can use that feedback to track outcomes and also to help plan your next employee wellness program and make it better than the last.
+It’s important to ask for feedback at the end of your program, or at the end of the year if you run wellness programs throughout the year.
+You can use that feedback to track outcomes, plan your next employee wellness program and make it better than the last.

 How big is the company?